 Anne had met Becky in the gym that she frequented at her mother’s insistence.
 Her mother thought that would help her out of her shyness, be more sociable.
 But Anne was not shy, she was only reserved, and she liked people.
 Going around with a group of other young people was new to her.
 She liked the idea of belonging to a gang, to a pack, who accepted her for who she was.

-The boys’ bed-sit was situated on a side street of the town of P, on the second floor of a large Edwardian house,; the communal bathroom on the same landing.
+The boys’ bed-sit was situated on a side street of the town of P. on the second floor of a large Edwardian house, the communal bathroom on the same landing.
 The large rectangular room had two beds tucked in an L-position under the window and made to look like sofas, the third at the opposite end made it look like a hotel lounge.
 A large coffee table in the middle had a long psychedelic lampshade over it.
 When lit, it spread its light on its own perimeter.
 Bean bags kept the grotesque shape of slouched bodies for weeks.
 Posters of pop singers were pinned pell-mell on the wall.
 The table had a fine film of dust.
 Ashtrays were full of cigarette butts.

 The diversity of the objects on the table and various musical instruments in the room fascinated Anne.
 So different from her mother’s coffee table at home with a tired crocheted multi-coloured centre piece with a pot on it.
 It was never used, the lounge in her house, perennially waiting for a distinguished visitor.

 This room, on the contrary, was alive with the untidiness of its occupants.
 When the girls went to the flat, the boys encouraged them to sit on their beds.
 Anne felt uncomfortable sitting in someone else’s sleeping place but followed Becky.
 They sat side by side, she leaning on what she thought was a cushion only to realize that it was pillow disguised as one by a coloured Indian cloth.
-That gave her a feeling of disquiet, an uncalled for sense of intimacy.
+That gave her a feeling of disquiet, an uncalled- for sense of intimacy.
 She was soon distracted by a gust of wind coming from the window behind her back, whistling through the cracks in the frame, almost hissing a warning.

 After a moment, the panes started to shake within their casing and soon after October released its first downpour heralding the beginning of the autumnal season.

 ‘Excuse me, girls,’ Nick jumped on the bed between the two girls to shut the sash windows.
 His trousers brushed Anne’s face.
 It was the first time for her to be so close to the pungent odour exuding from a man’s body.
-A moment later, he was urging his friends, impatience in his voice ’Come on guys.
-Let’s have some music!’
-Then turning to the girls. ’This is a new one.
+A moment later, he was urging his friends, impatience in his voice. ’Come on guys.
+Let’s have some music.’
+Turning to the girls. ’This is a new one.
 See what you think of it.’

-Steve said. ’Go steady, Nick.
-We are still rehearsing it.’
+’Go steady, Nick.
+We are still rehearsing it,’ Steve said.

 But they sang it all the same.